Introduction from author, Anthony Van Couvering

 Here is the transcript I made of the Monday morning (Nov.
-1) session
+1) session between

 Josh Elliott of IANA and the ccTLD managers.
-Louis Touton, counsel
+Louis Touton, counsel for

-ICANN, and Andrew McLaughlin, ICANN's staff person, also attended,
+ICANN, and Andrew McLaughlin, ICANN's staff person, also attended, and

 indeed answered many of the questions.